edwardliu576/Rate-My-Doctor/README.md

  > * Updated profiles

 What are the features that the project provides?
-> Users
+> Users:
 > * Sign up for accounts
 > * Schedule Appointments
-> * Display doctors based on specialty and average rating or location
+> * Leave and view reviews
-> * Suggestions for other nearby doctors based on location
+> * View doctors based on specialty and average rating or location
-> * Display Community reviews/ratings
+> * Receive suggestions for other nearby doctors based on location

-> Administrative accounts (hospitals, private practices) input:
+> Administrative accounts (hospitals, private practices):
-> * Hospital info
+> * Create a profile to display hospital/clinic info
-> * add/edit/remove doctor profiles
+> * Doctors can add/edit/remove profiles

  > This description should be in enough detail that the TA/instructor can determine the complexity of the project and if it is sufficient for the team members to complete in the time allotted.